matterhorn103/quanstants/README.md

 Quantity(1.27, ct)
 ```

-Other systems and categories of units are easily accessed by importing the appropriate module, which adds the units within to `quanstants.units`:
+Other systems and categories of units are easily accessed by importing the appropriate submodule, which adds the units within to `quanstants.units`:
 ```python
 >>> from quanstants.units import imperial
 >>> 6 * qu.foot